-When Execlists are enabled, the Context Image for the media engine consists of two 4K pages:
+For [CHV], when Execlists are enabled, the Context Image for the media engine consists of two 4K pages:

-Per-Process HW Status Page (4K) Register State Context
+- Per-Process HW Status Page (4K) - Register State Context

-When Execlists are disabled (ring buffer mode of scheduling) there is no concept of context for workloads submitted to media engine and hence there is no context image.
+When Execlists are disabled (ring buffer mode of scheduling) there is no concept of context for workloads submitted to the media engine, and hence there is no context image.

-Register State context is explained in detail in "Register State Context" Section.
+Register State context is explained in detail in the "Register State Context" Section.